I got arrested. What happens now?

 - If you can’t afford to pay the bail, you can apply to the Minnesota Freedom Fund (MFF) for help.
 Your lawyer or a family member or friend can ask for you.
 It can be done online.
 If MFF agrees to pay your bail, they pay the full amount to the court.
 MFF’s services are free, and you don’t have to pay them back.
 For information go to: www.mnfreedomfund.org.

-Be careful!
-Contracts with bail bond companies often include serious conditions, like letting them or their representatives (bounty hunters) to search the signer’s home, track their vehicle, track their employment status, and gain access to their private information, like medical records.
-The person signing the contract may also get repeated phone calls, text messages, and emails.
+Contracts with bail bond companies often include serious conditions, like letting them or their representatives (bounty hunters) search the signer’s home, track their vehicle, track their employment status, and gain access to their private information, like medical records.
+The person signing the contract may also get repeated phone calls, text messages, and emails from the bond company.
 It’s important to understand the risks and be careful when paying bail bond companies for their services.

 If you don’t take a plea deal at the first court date, you have at least one more court date.
 This is called a pretrial hearing or an omnibus hearing.
 It usually happens 1-2 months after your first court date, but it could be longer depending on how full the court’s case load is.
 The second court date is another chance for you and your lawyer to talk about the case with the prosecutor, consider a plea, or ask for more time.
 You may have 2-3 pretrial or omnibus hearings while you wait for your trial.

-Other types of hearings you might have before your trial include hearings about:
+Other types of hearings you might have before your trial could be hearings about:

 - If there is probable cause to believe that a crime was committed

 - The use of evidence related to your criminal history or the criminal history of other possible witnesses

 Some of these hearings could end up in your case being dismissed or in you getting a better offer from the prosecutor.